Domo42/saga-lib/README.md

 one message starting a saga.
 There is no limit to the number of further event handlers.

-This saga is using annoations to define the handlers, but there is also an option to use a direct [Fluent API] api.
+This saga is using annotations to define the handlers, but there is also an option to use a direct [Fluent API] api.

 ```java